paraglider-project/paraglider/docs/source/overview/api.rst

                 .. code-block:: JSON

                     {
-                        "id": "resourceId"
+                        "id": "resource-id"
                     }

                 Parameters:

-                * ``id``: ID of the resource as specified by the cloud provider
+                * ``id``: Id of the resource as specified by the cloud provider

-Note: Create resource and Attach resource share the same URL.
+Note: Create resource and Attach resource share the same API endpoint.
 The difference between the two POST requests is the request body.
-If the request body contains a ``description``, the request is treated as a Create resource request.
-Otherwise, it is considered as an Attach resource request.
+If the request body contains a ``description``, the request is considered as a create resource request.
+Otherwise, it is considered as an attach resource request.

 Permit List Operations